lineality/ff_file_manager_minimal_rust/README.md

 8. Module to be used by other projects

 # Main functions/features:
-1. (very) minimal text user interface
+1. minimal text user interface (TUI)
 - path, then numbered lines
 - like bash: ls, but list by number
-- show as columns: item number name size modified
+- shown as columns: item-number name size modified
 2. primarily int + enter/return for user-input
 3. select directory to go to by number
 4. 'b' to go back; back-up directory path, go to parent directory